Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 After finding out how big your market is, you want to know how much of this market is already being served (TSM - Total Served Market) by your competitors.

-Things you need to check is how many competitors you have – of course – how many customers they claim, how many people know them, etc.
+Things you need to check are how many competitors you have - of course - how many customers they claim, how many people know them, etc.

 After having this clear picture, you will now be able to know what share of the market is left for you (SOM - Service and Obtainable Market) and it will be the portion that you will be targeting.

 Insider tip: even though the idea of conquering everything is really appealing, don’t rush things and stay organized.
 Focus is the best ally in business development!

 Going deeper into your plan, the next thing you need to start digging into is your industry especially if you just started working in a new company or project.

 Many times this step is overlooked, however being aware of what’s going on in your industry can really help you be ahead of the competition.

 But most importantly it will help you relate more to your target audience which will see you as an expert in the field.